 - Meat spreads

 Raw fish and shellfish:

 - Bigeye Suna

 - Smoked Seafood

 - Unpasteurized milk

-Keep in mind, the risk of getting listeria from your everyday eating is very low (even among pregnant women), so don’t stress out if you’ve been enjoying some deli meats now and again.
+Keep in mind that the risk of getting listeria from your everyday eating is low (even among pregnant women), so don’t stress if you’ve been enjoying some deli meats now and again.